W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//waffle_land_2.png)

-This gives us information about two things, first we know now that the search option uses SQL to filter data, SQL is a language designed for managing and querying databases (with SQL it is common to think of databases as tables with rows of data and columns of attributes), in this case a SQL query is used to select all the products with the having a value in the name attribute similar to the input given, second we know that the web server uses SQLite3 management system, this has some influence on the version of SQL used and on the operations we can use or exploit.\
+This gives us information about two things, first we know now that the search option uses SQL to filter data, SQL is a language designed for managing and querying databases (with SQL it is common to think of databases as tables with rows of data and columns of attributes), in this case a SQL query is used to select all the products with the having a value in the name attribute similar to the input given, second we know that the web server uses SQLite3 management system, this has some influence on the version of SQL used and on the operations we can use or exploit.

 A common attack against SQL systems is using SQL injection or SQLi, computers can't differentiate between data and commands and as such it's sometime possible to inject commands where data is requested, for example we can search for `' limit 1 ---` and this will cause the SQL management system if it's vulnerable to SQLi to execute the following query:

 `select * from product where name like '' limit 1`

 this query returns the first row of data in the product table, this will be executed because we closed the quotations and added `-- -` at the end which signifies that the rest of the string is a comment.
-To prevent this attack there are systems in place to filter (sanitize) the input given, one of those is a Web Application Firewall or WAF, this type of systems monitor the HTTP traffic of a web server and prevent attacks such as SQLi by blocking suspicious traffic.\
+To prevent this attack there are systems in place to filter (sanitize) the input given, one of those is a Web Application Firewall or WAF, this type of systems monitor the HTTP traffic of a web server and prevent attacks such as SQLi by blocking suspicious traffic.

 Let's first check if we have SQLi to begin with, using the search parameter in the example above gives us the following:

 ![](assets//images//waffle_land_3.png)

-Seems like we can use SQLi, now let's try to view the users table in order to sign in to the site, for that we need to add data from the users table to the output of the query, we can use union for that but it will only work if the number of attributes in the the product table and the number of attributes of the data added is the same, let's start with finding the number of attributes in the product table using `' order by n -- -`, adding this to the query will sort the data according to the n'th attribute, and if n is bigger then the number of attributes in this table the query will cause an error, doing so we can discover that the number of attributes in the product table (the table of waffles) is 5.\
+Seems like we can use SQLi, now let's try to view the users table in order to sign in to the site, for that we need to add data from the users table to the output of the query, we can use union for that but it will only work if the number of attributes in the the product table and the number of attributes of the data added is the same, let's start with finding the number of attributes in the product table using `' order by n -- -`, adding this to the query will sort the data according to the n'th attribute, and if n is bigger then the number of attributes in this table the query will cause an error, doing so we can discover that the number of attributes in the product table (the table of waffles) is 5.

-with the number of attributes in mind we can try adding data, first we'll try using `' union select 1,2,3,4,5 -- -` this will add the row `1,2,3,4,5` to the output of the query, by doing so we get the following:
+With the number of attributes in mind we can try adding data, first we'll try using `' union select 1,2,3,4,5 -- -` this will add the row `1,2,3,4,5` to the output of the query, by doing so we get the following:

 ![](assets//images//waffle_land_4.png)